Managing Change at Northey Island

 Following on from the success of the project in 1991, during the summer of 2019 we lowered part of the flood defence along the south embankment of Northey Island.
 The dug clay was placed back into the ditch behind it, from where it was originally excavated, returning the area to its previous natural landscape.

-The next step in our work at Northey Island is to improve the Closing Bank in the centre of the island to allow for managed realignment in the South-East of the island.
+In 2021 we improved the Closing Bank in the centre of the island to allow for managed realignment in the South-East of the island in the coming years.
 The central Closing Bank will prevent flooding between the eastern and northern fields when the embankment is realigned and is an important step in implementing the Coastal Adaptation Strategy for the island.
 This Closing Bank will also offer protection to a badger sett and allow for adaptation of the north east corner of the island to cope with rising tide levels for the next 50 to 100 years.

 On the north-west side of the island we have applied a different management technique by beneficially using locally dredged sediments.
 Here we have placed sediment that has been dredged to maintain the navigation for boats and barges to Maldon.
 The placement of the sediment has been carefully designed to avoid new channels being formed through the saltmarsh east to west and reduce the higher flows over the saltmarsh surface that have been causing further erosion and vegetation loss.